mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_prefs_t.rst

 Tag sets allow you to specify custom read preferences and write concerns so that your application can target operations to specific members.

-Custom read preferences and write concerns evaluate tags sets in different ways: read preferences consider the value of a tag when selecting a member to read from. while write concerns ignore the value of a tag to when selecting a member except to consider whether or not the value is unique.
+Custom read preferences and write concerns evaluate tags sets in different ways: read preferences consider the value of a tag when selecting a member to read from, while write concerns ignore the value of a tag when selecting a member, except to consider whether or not the value is unique.

 You can specify tag sets with the following read preference modes: